 Local policy dictates that Identity headers are included in inbound INVITE requests sent to the end-user device,

-The received INVITE contains one or more instances of a SIP header that indicates retargeting has occurred (e.g., Diversion, History-Info, Referred-By), and the instance of the header that identifies the retargeted entity contains a TN that the end-user device is authorized to use, based on the full attestation criteria defined by [ATIS-1000074].
+The received INVITE contains one or more instances of a SIP header that indicates retargeting has occurred (e.g., Diversion, History-Info, Referred-By), and the instance of the header that identifies the retargeted entity contains a TN that the end-user device is authorized to use, based on the full attestation criteria defined by [ATIS-1000074] and as described in section 5.6.3.

 If the criteria for performing “div” authentication as defined in the previous paragraph are met, but the canonicalized value of the TN of the retargeting entity is different than the "dest" claim of the PASSporT that was most recently added to the received INVITE request, then the STI-AS shall take no action (i.e., shall not perform "div" authentication).